 Do BPD Relationships Last?

-The symptoms of BPD can make romantic relationships difficult.
-When a person with BPD enters treatment and has recovered, they’re more likely to marry than their unrecovered counterparts.6 When the symptoms of BPD are more severe, there’s an association with marital distress.4 These findings highlight the importance of quality treatment for individuals with BPD to reduce relationship distress.
+The symptoms of BPD can make maintaining romantic relationships tough.
+When a person with BPD enters treatment and has recovered, they’re more likely to marry than their unrecovered counterparts.6 When symptoms are more severe, the occurrence of marital distress is often increased.4 These findings highlight the importance of quality treatment for individuals with BPD to reduce relationship distress.
+While it is possible to have a long and successful relationship with BPD, the best outcomes will be associated with partners who seek long-term and effective treatment.

-5 Tips For Loving Someone With BPD
+Tips For Loving Someone With BPD

 Being in a relationship with someone with BPD can certainly be difficult due to the symptoms of mood instability, poor self-image, self-harming behaviors or urges, and fears of abandonment.
 They are struggling and may have behaviors that make the relationship arduous.

-1. Communicate
+Communicate Openly

-2. Learn More About BPD
+Learn More About BPD

-3. Set Boundaries
+Set Boundaries

-Additionally, you may need to set boundaries around what you are willing to tolerate.
-Consider if there are certain actions that the other may take that are deal breakers, such as violence.
+Additionally, set boundaries around what you are willing to tolerate.
+Consider if there are certain actions that the other may take that are deal breakers, such as physical violence.
 Communicate these boundaries clearly and hold fast to them.

-4. Support Your Partner’s Treatment Plan
+Support Your Partner’s Treatment Plan

 In some scenarios, it may be helpful to communicate with your partner’s therapist.
-If you think this may be useful, talk to your partner to assess if they are comfortable with this, and then also consult with the therapist to determine if this is a part of their treatment plan.
+If you think this may be useful, talk to your partner to assess if they are comfortable with this, and then consult with the therapist to determine if this is a part of their treatment plan.

-5. Seek Your Own Therapist
+Seek Your Own Therapist

 When BPD Relationships End

-There may come a time where you choose to end the relationship.
+There may come a time when you choose to end the relationship.
 It is OK to put your own needs first and encourage your significant other to pursue greater healing.
 Remember that you are not solely responsible for your partner’s well-being.

 Your partner may deeply struggle with the end of the relationship, and it may trigger suicidal ideation or self-harm urges/actions.
 Continue to encourage your partner to seek professional help, using crisis resources when needed.